HeardLibrary/digital-scholarship/computer/files-mac.md

 ![Mac dock](../images/dock.png)

 Applications that have been started up by the user are usually shown in the *dock* at the bottom of the Mac desktop.
-Applications that are "pinned" to the dock are there all the time, regardless of whether they are running or not.
+Icons of applications that are "pinned" to the dock are there all the time, regardless of whether they are running or not.
 Applications that are running, but not pinned, will show up in the dock with dots under them while they are running.
 They may disappear when you quit them.

 You should be aware that on a Mac just closing the final window of an application does not quit the application.
 It is still running, and you'll see the dot under its icon in the dock.